baobabKoodaa/blog/content/posts/2020-12-17--trump-biden-betting-markets/index.md

 _Clarifications:_

-_[*] I'm using the term "betting market" loosely.
+_[*] I'm using the term ''betting market'' loosely.
 If you want a strictly theoretical argument, let's say that the term refers specifically to Betfair exchange, where the market price is entirely determined by bettors, in a fashion similar to a stock market.
 However, in this election the odds set by traditional bookmakers also closely followed the odds in Betfair exchange (as they should, due to arbitrage opportunities).
-So a casual reader could imagine traditional bookmakers to fall under the "betting markets" umbrella._
+So a casual reader could imagine traditional bookmakers to fall under the ''betting markets'' umbrella._

 _[**] Although a layperson will find it difficult to gain an edge in trading large stocks like Coca-Cola, they might still be able to gain an edge in trading stocks of small companies, because large investors are practically unable to invest in small companies, which leads to more inefficiencies in small companies' stock prices._

-_[***] People keep bashing Silver for "failing to predict" Trump's 2016 victory.
+_[***] People keep bashing Silver for ''failing to predict'' Trump's 2016 victory.
 But if you had been making bets based on Silver's predictions, you would have bet for Trump in 2016, and you would have won, because Silver's probabilities for Trump in 2016 were higher than those implied by the betting markets.
 So, whatever significance you place on the outcome of a single prediction (personally, not much), Trump's 2016